What Is Lorne Sausage?

 - Place all the ingredients into a large mixing bowl and mix by hand ensuring that the pork and beef are mixed evenly.

 - Firmly pack the mix into a loaf tin or rectangular pan about 10" x 4" x 3".

-- Place the Lorne Sausage meat block in the freezer until its stiff enough to slice.
+- Place the Lorne Sausage meat block in the freezer until it's stiff enough to slice.

-- Remove the mixture from the loaf tin and cut into slices around half an inch thick.
+- Remove the mixture from the loaf tin and cut it into slices around half an inch thick.

 - Set aside a few slices for immediate consumption.

-Allow time to defrost thoroughly and fry in a little oil until golden brown and cooked through.
+- Allow time to defrost thoroughly and fry in a little oil until golden brown and cooked through.
 Serve Hot.

 If you ever meet a Scot who has emigrated or has been working abroad for any length of time ask them what they miss most about Scotland.
-I guarantee you that lorne sausage will be amongst the first words they utter.
+I guarantee you that Lorne sausage will be amongst the first words they utter.
 So give them a try, but be aware, they are extremely addictive.